KatyaNichi/FooCoding/Databases/week03/README.md

 1. Clone the repository from GitHub
 2. Navigate to the project directory
+3. Configure the MySQL connection
-3. Install the required dependencies: npm install
+4. Install the required dependencies: npm install
-4. Start the server:
+5. Start the server:
    npm start

 The server will start running on http://localhost:4000